-The Complaints in Context report is a quarterly release jointly published by the TIO and Communications Alliance.
-The October-December report can be found on the TIO website, and Communications Alliance website.
+Complaints in Context is a quarterly report jointly published by the TIO and Communications Alliance.
+The January-March 2016 report can be found on the TIO website and the Communications Alliance website.

 Communications Alliance is the primary telecommunications industry body in Australia.
 Its membership is drawn from a wide cross-section of the communications industry, including carriers, carriage and internet service providers, content providers, search engines, equipment vendors, IT companies, consultants and business groups.